Things to Do in Nuku’alofa for Adults

 4. Try Your Luck on a Private Fishing Charter

-5. Take a Private Tour of Nuku’alofa & Tongatapu
+5. Take a Private Tour of Nuku’alofa and Tongatapu

 See the sights of Nuku’alofa and the surrounding islands at your desired pace with the people you choose on the private tour with Tonga Travel Troupe.
 Bespoke tours of the island start from Nuku’alofa, taking you to highlights across Tongatapu.
 See the Royal Palace in Nuku’alofa, check out the mysterious Ha’amonga’a Maui stone trilithon, and be in awe of the Mapu’a Vaea Blowholes!
-See more private tours like this in our 7 Luxury Activities in Nuku’alofa.
+Find out more about Tonga Travel Troupe on Viator and Tripadvisor.
+Plus, see more private tours like this in our 7 Luxury Activities in Nuku’alofa.